swanjeng/arduino_environmental_data_collection/README.md

 Arduino | sensors or modules
 ------|---------
-D0 (RX) for hardware serial or D4 for software serial | the TX pin of the PMSA003 sensor D1 (TX) for hardware serial or D5 for software serial | the RX pin of the PMSA003 sensor D3 | the pushbutton
+D0 (RX) for hardware serial or D6 for software serial | the TX pin of the PMSA003 sensor D1 (TX) for hardware serial or D7 for software serial | the RX pin of the PMSA003 sensor D3 | the pushbutton
+D4 | LED (if not Uno R4 WiFi)
-D10 (CS) | the CS pin of the SD card module
+CS | the CS pin of the SD card module
-D11 (MOSI) | the MOSI pin of the SD card module
+MOSI | the MOSI pin of the SD card module
-D12 (MISO) | the MISO pin of the SD card module
+MISO | the MISO pin of the SD card module
-D13 (SCK) | the CLK pin of the SD card module
+SCK | the CLK pin of the SD card module
 A0 | the DATA pin of the DHT22 sensor
-A4 (SDA) | the SDA pin of the BME280 sensor
+SDA | the SDA pin of the BME280 sensor
-A5 (SCL) | the SCL pin of the BME280 sensor
+SCL | the SCL pin of the BME280 sensor

 SD 卡模組和 BME280 是 3.3V，PMSA003 是 5V，所有元件共地 (GND)。